Efficiency Guarantees from Data: Omitted Proofs from Section

-} \begin{proof} First we show that even without having distributional knowledge, the threshold functions are related to the equilibrium utility of a bidder and any target utility at any Bayes-Nash equilibrium.
-Specifically, either the utility of a bidder at a Bayes-Nash is high compared to his value for some target allocation $\allocinst_i\in [0,1]$ or the threshold $T_i(\allocinst_i)$ for acquiring this target allocation is high.
+{\bf Theorem \ref{thm:pybwelf} (restatement)} {\it For any auction $\auction$ in a single dimensional setting and for any bid distribution $\datadist$, the distributional price of anarchy is bounded by $ \epoa(\datadist) \leq \frac{\mu(\datadist)}{1-e^{-\mu(\datadist)}}$, where $\mu(\datadist) = \frac{\max_{x\in \allocspace} \sum_{i=1}^n T_i\cdot x_i}{\rev(\datadist)}$. } \begin{proof} Our proof is a based on a data-dependent analog of the value and revenue covering framework of \cite{HHT14}.
+First we show that even without having distributional knowledge, the threshold functions are related to the equilibrium utility of a bidder and any target utility at any Bayes-Nash equilibrium.
+Specifically, either the utility of a bidder at a Bayes-Nash is high compared to his value or the average threshold $T_i$ is high.

 \begin{lemma}[Value Covering] For any bidder $i$ with value $\valagent$, for any allocation amount $\allocinst\in [0,1]$ and for any $\mu\geq 1$,